lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Prerequisites
 -------------

 Build system: install cgpt, uboot-tools, vboot-utils and Chrome OS developer keys (vboot-kernel-utils / chromeos-devkeys / etc).

+In Debian based systems, this corresponds to the following packages:
+- `u-boot-tools`
+- `vboot-kernel-utils`
+- `device-tree-compiler`
+- `cgpt`.

-To build on a platform other than ChromeOS, a cross-compilation toolchain for ARM is required.
+To build on a platform other than ChromeOS, in addition a cross-compilation toolchain for ARM is required.
 In Debian based systems this toolchain is bundled in the package `gcc-arm-none-eabi`.

-Other packages to install on Debian based systems: `u-boot-tools`; `vboot-kernel-utils`; `device-tree-compiler`.

 Developer mode on Chromebook